Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP TWO: Spoon glaze onto each cookie, spreading towards the edges and decorate the top with a bit of lemon zest.
 The glaze will take about 15 minutes to set.

-These lemon meltaways would make a perfect afternoon snack with a cold glass of milk.
 Or, we can suggest several cold beverages such as our iced tea, raspberry iced tea, sweet peach iced tea, or our southern strawberry sweet tea on the side.

 Or how about sharing them as part of a cookie exchange?
-Pair them with Blueberry Cookies and our Shortbread Cookies for a lovely trifecta of cookies to share.
+Pair them with blueberry cookies and our shortbread cookies for a lovely trifecta of cookies to share.

 ON THE COUNTER: Store the cookies in an airtight container at room temperature.
 They will keep well for up to a week.

 THAWING: Once baked, the lemon cookies can be frozen without the glaze in a container or Ziploc bag for up to a month.
-Let thaw, and then add the glaze when you are ready to serve them.

 These lemon meltaway cookies will be a treat as you bite into the sweet, soft cookie with a glaze that balances the sweetness of the sugar with the tart lemon.
 A delightful little cookie that is big on flavor, you can’t go wrong with these lovely meltaways.